Jeong Jin-woon: Acting

 In 2009, he made an appearance on the television series Family Needed.

-He was hosting M.net's M!
-Countdown along with bandmate Jo Kwon in 2010.
+He was a rotating host for Mnet's M Countdown along with his bandmate Jo Kwon in 2010.

-He was cast for KBS's Drama Dream High Season 2 in 2012 as one of the main character Jin Yoojin, who dreams of becoming a rock star that attends Kirin Art School.
+He was cast for KBS's drama Dream High Season 2 in 2012 as one of the main character Jin Yoojin, who dreams of becoming a rock star that attends Kirin Art School.

-Jinwoon paired with Go Jun Hee in We Got Married in 2013.

-Jinwoon being MC Music Bank with Park Se Young since April 12, 2013 until he got car accident and promote Park Seo Joon to replace him.
+Jinwoon was paired with Go Joon-hee in the fourth season of We Got Married in 2013.
+Jinwoon became a co-host of Music Bank with Park Se-young on April 12, 2013.
+On October 6, Jinwoon was injured in a car accident.
+He promoted Park Seo-joon to replace him as co-host.

 He was cast as Han Yeo Reum in TVN's drama Marriage Over Dating in 2014.

 He played Choi Seung-chan, a former rookie rising baseball star, in the South Korean television series called Madame Antoine: The Love Therapist, which was released in January 2016.